 Optical-Optical Double Resonance Spectroscopy of the Quasi-Linear S₂ State of CHF and CDF.
 I. Spectroscopic Analysis

 C. Tao et al., "Optical-Optical Double Resonance Spectroscopy of the Quasi-Linear S₂ State of CHF and CDF.
-I. Spectroscopic Analysis," Journal of Chemical Physics, American Institute of Physics (AIP), Sep 2011.
+I. Spectroscopic Analysis," Journal of Chemical Physics, vol. 135, no. 10, American Institute of Physics (AIP), Sep 2011.

 Article - Journal